Charles James Fox: Member of Parliament

 For the 1768 general election, Henry Fox bought his son a seat in Parliament for the West Sussex constituency of Midhurst, though Charles was still nineteen and technically ineligible for Parliament.
 Fox was to address the House of Commons some 254 times between 1768 and 1774 and rapidly gathered a reputation as a superb orator, but he had not yet developed the radical opinions for which he would become famous.
 Thus, he spent much of his early years unwittingly manufacturing ammunition for his later critics and their accusations of hypocrisy.
 A supporter of the Grafton and North ministries, Fox was prominent in the campaign to punish the radical John Wilkes for challenging the Commons.
 "He thus opened his career by speaking in behalf of the Commons against the people and their elected representative."
 Consequently, both Fox and his brother Stephen were insulted and pelted with mud in the street by the pro-Wilkes London crowds.

 Between 1770 and 1774, Fox's seemingly promising career in the political establishment was spoiled.
 He was appointed to the Board of Admiralty by Lord North in February 1770, but on the 15th of the same month, he resigned due to his enthusiastic opposition to the government's Royal Marriages Act, the provisions of which – incidentally – cast doubt on the legitimacy of his parents' marriage.
 On 28 December 1772, North appointed him to the board of the Treasury; in February 1774, Fox again surrendered his post, this time over the Government's allegedly feeble response to the contemptuous printing and public distribution of copies of parliamentary debates.
 Behind these incidents lay his family's resentment towards Lord North for refusing to elevate the Holland barony to an earldom.
 But the fact that such a young man could seemingly treat ministerial office so lightly was noted at court.
 In 1773 he was taken advantage of by the swindler Elizabeth Harriet Grieve.
 She had lent him £300 for which she got his name to use as a customer of her advice.
 Fox was promised that Grieve could arrange a marriage for him to a West Indian heiress named Miss Phipps.
 Fox was so taken in that he started to powder his eyebrows in order that he might appeal to her.
 Grieve was eventually sent to trial but the resulting scandal resulted in news stories, rhymes and a play at the Theatre Royal, Haymarket.
 George III, also observing Fox's licentious private behaviour, took it to be presumption and judged that Fox could not be trusted to take anything seriously.

 After 1774, Fox began to reconsider his political position under the influence of Edmund Burke – who had sought out the promising young Whig and would become his mentor – and the unfolding events in America.
-He drifted from his rather unideological family-oriented politics into the orbit of the Rockingham Whig party.
+He drifted from his rather non-ideological family-oriented politics into the orbit of the Rockingham Whig party.